Skip to content

 Add a new terraci <command>.
 The most common plugin type — perfect for notifications, reports, integrations.

-Inject custom jobs or steps into generated CI pipelines.
-Use for security scans, approval gates, or post-deploy hooks.
+Add standalone resource-aware jobs to generated CI pipelines.
+Use for security scans, approval gates, or post-deploy checks.

 CI Provider Plugin